BranchMetrics/react-native-branch-deep-linking-attribution/CONTRIBUTING.md

 ```

 There is also a `runAllTests` script at the repository root for convenience, which also runs `npm run lint` and `npm test`.
+This script requires macOS because it runs the iOS tests.

 Notes on native unit tests and Fastlane: